copper-dusk/aspire-yaml/readme.md

   and attaching the result.
 - `WithYamlDocuments(group, name, IEnumerable<object>, fileName?)` — declares a
   new multi-document file directly on a group.
+- `WithYamlBindMount(yamlFileGroup, target, isReadOnly?)` — mounts the group's
+  whole rendered directory into a container at `target` and waits for the group to finish rendering.

 The group exposes `Resource.Path` (the rendered directory) which can be passed to integrations such as Dapr's `DaprSidecarOptions.ResourcesPaths`.